-The advantage of this tool is that it makes the colors more vivid, but for example in the case of this flan, the colors are so bright that they are annoying, which is why we can use previous tools to correct it.
-We can use the tonal correction tools to dull the colors, blend modes, or layer opacity a bit.
+The advantage of this tool is that it makes the colors more vivid, but for example in the case of this flan, the colors are so bright that it is annoying, which is why we can use previous tools to correct it.
+We can use the tonal correction tools to slightly dull the colors, blending modes or opacity of the layer.

-To tone down that color vibrancy, employ two tonal correction layers, the "Brightness and Contrast" layer along with "Hue/Saturation/Lightness".
-Also, I lowered the opacity of these layers along with the caramel and custard gradient.
+To reduce the vividness of the color, I used two tonal correction layers, "Brightness and Contrast" together with "Hue/Saturation/Luminosity".* In addition, I lowered the opacity of these layers along with the gradient layer. of caramel and flan.

 The following comparison is to observe the difference between the gradient alone (left), and the other (right) is a gradient accompanied by other tools mentioned above.

 Coloring is an important process in an illustration, in most cases it is like its soul, which is why knowing tools that facilitate the process is essential.
-This TIPS has been full of food, pure sweet, although I'm not really a fan of this one, but I love flan; Someday I would like to try the Japanese-style flan, they say it's delicious.
-Someday.
+This TIPS has been full of food, pure sweet, although I'm not really a fan of this, but I love flan; I would like to try Japanese-style flan one day, they say it is delicious.
+Some day.

-I hope that what you see in this tutorial is to your liking and that it helps you.
-Well, with nothing to say.
-Thanks for coming this far! ପ(๑•̀ुᴗ•̀ु)* ॣ৳৸ᵃᵑᵏ Ꮍ৹੫ᵎ *ॣ
+I hope that what you see in this tutorial is to your liking and that it is helpful to you.
+Well, without anything to say, thank you for coming this far! ପ(๑•̀ुᴗ•̀ु)* ॣ৳৸ᵃᵑᵏ Ꮍ৹੫ᵎ *ॣ